European shares notch best session since Nov. 2022 after tariff-sparked pullback

-European shares rose from 14-month lows on Tuesday, after four straight sessions of heavy selling, although investors continued to closely watch developments as countries responded to sweeping U.S. tariffs.
+FRANKFURT: European shares rose from 14-month lows on Tuesday, after four straight sessions of heavy selling, although investors continued to closely watch developments as countries responded to sweeping US tariffs.

 The pan-European STOXX 600 was up 2.7% after slumping over 12% in the past four sessions.
 World stocks broadly recovered some ground lost in the past few days even as investors worried about a possible global recession triggered by an escalating trade war.